 As part of the festival, Nell will also be in conversation with Rhana Devenport (Director, Auckland Art Gallery Toi o Tāmaki) on Tuesday 15 Aug, 10:30 - 11:30am.
 Come and hear Nell and Rhana talking about life, art, music and her obsession with Colin McCahon.

-A beautiful publication designed by Area Design will be available at the opening preview.
+A beautiful publication designed by Area Design is available and can be downloaded here.

 More details available and the full programme of events at the Spark Festival website.